Baker signs bill expanding abortion protections

 But Democrats who backed the changes said the Supreme Court's ruling means women from other states will be coming here to get the procedure.
 They argued abortion seekers and providers need to be protected from prosecution in states where citizens can file lawsuits against those seeking the procedure elsewhere.

-Conservative groups, such as the Massachusetts Family Institute, had criticized for the bill for expanding access to abortions and emergency contraception, for shielding abortion providers and for requiring insurance companies to cover abortion, even if they have religious objections, among other concerns.
+Conservative groups, such as the Massachusetts Family Institute, criticized for the bill for expanding access to abortions and emergency contraception, for shielding abortion providers, and for requiring insurance companies to cover abortion, even if they have religious objections, among other concerns.

+The Catholic Action League called the measure "authoritarian, punitive and coercive,” and said it will be "used to compel pro-life citizens, even religious institutions, to act against their fundamental principles as a condition of operating a business or a non-profit organization."

-It wasn't clear until Friday what Baker -- who supports abortion rights -- would do with the bill, which included parts of an order he issued after the Supreme Court's ruling, but also expands late term abortions, which he has opposed in the past.
+It wasn't exactly clear until Friday what Baker -- who supports abortion rights and has expanded access during his tenure -- would do with the bill, which included parts of an order he issued after the Supreme Court's ruling, but also expands late-term abortions, which he has opposed in the past.

 To be sure, Baker vetoed a bill approved by the Legislature in 2020 that authorized the procedure after 24 weeks under certain situations and lowered the age of consent from a parent or judge to get an abortion from 18 to 16.
 Democrats later overrode his veto.